 - This body type does much better with a small breakfast, moderate lunch and good-size dinner.

-The Hourglass Body Shape
+The Hourglass Shape Body Type

 - A rounder, softer shape with weight gain everywhere, but is often obviously noticed through the face first.